montionugera/EDV-Laon/README.md

 5. The scale rate (colors) of the map graph should be fixed in every Quarter

-#### Summary
+#### Review Summary

 ##### What I think it should be improved or be fixed :

 -Graph title, to make user can clearly understand what it is and what duration that each graph include the data.

 -US map view should improve by add tooltip when the user hover mouse on it.